|

 James: Yeah!
 The dead ones!

-Reader 1: Two years later Antiochus sent a Tribute Collector
+Reader 1: Two years later the king sent a Tribute Collector

 to the cities of Israel.
 He came to Jerusalem with a large force